 Next day I decided, on an impulse, to give it up, to return home.
 As bad as terminating early might be, it was better than hanging on and doing nothing, overcome by the black dogs of anxiety and depression.
 There was one more chance that something could be salvaged, however, if only I could get a reassignment to a more populated area and do something I was better suited for, like teach.
 But when I checked that afternoon at the Peace Corps office, I got an answer right away: no openings.
 In fact, I was told, PC Washington had decided the Liberian contingent was too large and would be reduced through attrition.
 A teaching reassignment was out of the question.
 I informed the PC office that I would wrap up my assignment as soon as they could manage the paperwork, and returned to the apartment where I was staying with ambivalent feelings of relief and failure.
 What happened next almost made the survival issue moot.

 Someone suggested we go to the beach.
-As a strong swimmer who had grown up doing pool and lake laps at summer camps in Vermont and Maine and body surfing along Long Island’s Jones Beach, I loved the water, the rougher the better.
+As a strong swimmer who had grown up doing pool and lake laps at summer camps in Vermont and Maine and body surfing along Long Island’s Jones Beach and swimming off the Chicago shoreline in Lake Michigan, I loved the water, the rougher the better.
 Monrovia’s beaches were challenging even to strong swimmers, however, because of the narrow continental shelf along West Africa.
-That meant the crashing Atlantic surf and fearsome rip tides hammered away right at the beach’s edge, without having a longer shelf over which to play out.
+That meant the crashing Atlantic surf and fearsome rip tides hammered away right at the beach’s edge, without having a longer ocean shelf over which to play out.

 It was time to get out of Liberia, before a snake or a wave or my own fearsome depression reared up and did me in.

-Only two things marred my leave-taking.
+Only two things disturbed my leave-taking.
 When word got out that I was terminating, it was as if I had just won the lottery.
-Well-meaning glad-handers and schaenfreudian remorse-givers crowded around.
+Well-meaning glad-handers crowded around.
 “Hey, too bad you’re going home” and “How come you’re leaving?
 You just got here,” were the two most common comments from my Peace Corps companions.
 I thanked the former and finessed the latter, responding with the half-truth that my assignment upcountry wasn’t a good fit and re-assignment wasn’t possible.

 Curiously, I found that I resented everyone’s effusive well wishes.
 Where were these people when I needed them, when I craved companionship and pined for friends and maybe a lover or two?
 Now it was too late, and their genial assertions of concern and regret twisted a knife into my fragile ego.
 I was committed to leaving, and these well-wishers only made it harder.